 • Aquatic climbing walls, slides, bounce platforms, obstacle courses are placed in the deep end of the pool, or lake.
 Participants need to be strong swimmers who can swim in water deeper than 5 feet.
 Non-strong swimmers need to wear a life vest, properly fitted and appropriate to their weight.
+Sufficient lifeguards, with clear view of all areas, are on duty.

 - Bounce houses and other land inflatables are properly secured to the ground, especially in windy weather.
 Ensure the number of participants in a bounce house at a time does not exceed manufacturer recommendations for safety.
-On inflatable slides, obstacle courses, etc. girls take turns and wait for the person before them to exit before going. - Bubble soccer should be played on a flat area that is free of obstacles, pillars, trees, stumps, rocks, and roots.
+On inflatable slides, obstacle courses, etc. take turns and wait for the person before to exit before going. - Bubble soccer should be played on a flat area that is free of obstacles, pillars, trees, stumps, rocks, and roots.
 Only one person in a ball at a time.
 No rolling down hills while wearing a ball.
 Bubble should be fully covering at least eight inches above their head, to allow for roll overs and head protection.
 Players should not run full speed and should only bump into players with light to moderate speed.
 Players should not bend down when bumping another player, instead using the sides of the bubble for impact with other players, not the top.
 Players should not lift the bubbleball via the handles except to get up. - Log rolling with synthetic logs needs to be done in water that is at least 2 feet deep.
-Log needs to be at least 10 feet from any obstructions- walls, rocks, trees, beach, etc. Log should be aligned perpendicular (as a T) to dock, pool edge, hard objects, etc. Beginners should have someone holding log as they get on.
+Log needs to be at least 10 feet from any obstructions- walls, rocks, trees, beach, etc. Log should be aligned perpendicular (as a T) to dock, pool edge, hard objects, etc. Beginners should have someone holding the log as they get on.
 Non-strong swimmers should wear a life vest, properly fitted and appropriate to their weight if the water is above their knees.
 Beginners should use "trainers" to slow the log down.

 Inquire about adequate insurance.
 The park you attend may or may not be able or willing to provide evidence of \$1 million liability insurance and instructor certifications upon request, depending on the size of the group.
-It's best to inquire and have the conversation in order to verify credibility of the park's management.
+It's best to inquire and have the conversation in order to verify the credibility of the park's management.

 Ensure safety of theme park rides.
-Obtain full information about the rides and other activities and evaluate them for safety, especially concerning the age, height, and weight levels of girls.
+Obtain full information about the rides and other activities and evaluate them for safety, especially concerning the age, height, and weight restrictions.

 For water parks, follow the Swimming safety activity checkpoints.
-Pay particular attention to water park safety rules.
+Pay particular attention to the water park safety rules.
 Ensure there are certified lifeguards at each activity.
-Girls will need to take a swim test prior to the trip to ensure they can swim.
-It is recommended that swimmers that are not proficient wear a life vest.
+A swim assessment is highly recommended prior to the trip-or before starting inflatable use-to evaluate ability.
+Swimmers that are not proficient should wear a life vest.

-Know where girls are at all times.
-Keep track of girls' whereabouts.
+Know where everyone is at all times.
+Keep track of whereabouts.
 Conduct a head count before and after activities.
-Ensure that girls know where to go and how to act when confronted by strangers or intruders.
+Ensure that everyone knows where to go and how to act when confronted by strangers or intruders.